MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-ftp.md

 1. If necessary, provide the [information for your connection](/connectors/ftp/#creating-a-connection).
 When you're done, select **Create**.

    By default, this connector transfers files in text format.
-To transfer files in binary format, for example, where and when encoding is used, turn on the **Binary Transport** option named **Enable Binary Transport**.
+To transfer files in binary format, for example, where and when encoding is used, make sure to select the binary transport setting.

    * **Built-in**